Funding information

 - Early education and childcare - GOV.UK – Chargeable extras template

-This page is dedicated for providers to get up to date information on the 30 hours entitlement.
+This page is dedicated for providers to get up to date information on the 30 hours childcare funding for eligible working families with 9 month to 4 year olds.

 Application deadline dates